 This page, like others in this site, is a work in progress.
 It will identify arts festivals and many of the performing and other non-literary artists who are active in the Toronto and greater Canadian arts scene.
-Each section (Dance, Film & Video, Fine Arts, Music, Theatre) will eventually consist of two parts, the first identifying the artist or festival with one or two Internet links, and the second identifying select resources in the artistic field from the Ryerson University Library.
+Each section (Dance, Film & Video, Fine Arts, Music, Theatre) will eventually consist of two parts, the first identifying the artist or festival with one or two Internet links, and the second identifying select resources in the artistic field from the Toronto Metropolitan University Library.

 Battery Opera of Vancouver website and artistic director Lee Su-Feh